 IBSCPWD - Thomas Creek Pump Station Improvements

-Project Description This project provides upgrades to critical hydraulic, mechanical, electrical, and process equipment
+Project Description This project provides upgrades to critical hydraulic, mechanical, electrical, and process equipment which is at the end of its useful life.

 Environmental Review This project is a Type II Action and will not require further environmental review.